porthd/simpledataedit/Documentation/README.md

 1. Generalized queries for creating/deleting/changing simple relations
 1. Generalized queries for creating/deleting/changing MM relations
 1. Deleting relations and creating new default objects

+### Changes
+1. extend & restructure the CustomEditorInterface
+1. extend and restructure EditorArgumentsInterface; replace CustomEditorInfoInterface from former version
+1. extend relation-parameters
+1. extend create and delete
+1. define prepare for languages-Parameter (not in use yet)